 And, as a seller on their platform, you reap the benefits of that trust.

-READ MORE | How Amazon’s Return Policy Affects Sellers
+READ MORE | How Amazon’s Return Policy Impacts Sellers in 2024

-Fulfillment methods on Amazon vs. eBay
+Fulfillment methods on eBay vs. Amazon

-When selling on eBay, you have one choice when it comes to fulfillment: pack and ship orders yourself (or hire a third-party fulfillment center to help you).
+When selling on eBay, you have one choice when it comes to fulfillment: Pack and ship orders yourself (or hire a third-party fulfillment center to help you).

 Amazon, on the other hand, offers you two options: fulfill orders yourself (Fulfillment by Merchant; FBM) or have Amazon fulfill your orders for you (Fulfillment by Amazon; FBA).